1979 Spanish general election: Electoral system

-208 seats in the Senate were elected using an open list partial block voting system: in constituencies electing four seats, electors could vote for up to three candidates; in those with two or three seats, for up to two candidates; and for one candidate in single-member districts.
-Each of the 47 peninsular provinces was allocated four seats, whereas for insular provinces, such as the Balearic and Canary Islands, districts were the islands themselves, with the larger (Mallorca, Gran Canaria and Tenerife) being allocated three seats each, and the smaller (Menorca, Ibiza–Formentera, Fuerteventura, La Gomera, El Hierro, Lanzarote and La Palma) one each.
+208 Senate seats were elected using open-list partial block voting: voters in constituencies electing four seats could choose up to three candidates; in those with two or three seats, up to two; and in single-member districts, one.
+Each of the 47 peninsular provinces was allocated four seats, while in insular provinces—such as the Balearic and Canary Islands—the districts were the islands themselves, with the larger ones (Mallorca, Gran Canaria and Tenerife) being allocated three seats each, and the smaller ones (Menorca, Ibiza–Formentera, Fuerteventura, La Gomera, El Hierro, Lanzarote and La Palma) one each.
 Ceuta and Melilla elected two seats each.
-Additionally, autonomous communities could appoint at least one senator each and were entitled to one additional senator per each million inhabitants.
+Additionally, autonomous communities could appoint at least one senator each and were entitled to one additional senator for every million inhabitants.

-The law provided for by-elections to fill seats vacated in the Congress only when the results in a particular constituency were annulled by a final court's decision deriving from the election's legal challenge procedures; instead, any vacancies that occurred after the proclamation of candidates and into the legislative term were to be covered by the successive candidates in the list and, when required, by the designated substitutes.
-Additionally for the Senate, by-elections were mandated to fill any seat vacated up to two years into the legislative term.
+The law provided for by-elections to fill vacant seats in the Congress only when results in a constituency were annulled by a final sentence following an electoral petition; otherwise, vacancies arising after the proclamation of candidates and during the legislative term were filled by the next candidates on the party lists or, when required, by designated substitutes.
+Additionally for the Senate, by-elections were required to fill any seat vacated within the first two years of the legislative term.

-Eligibility
+Candidates

+Nomination rules

-Spanish citizens of age and with the legal capacity to vote could run for election.
-Causes of ineligibility were imposed on the following officials:
+Spanish citizens with the right to vote could run for election.
+Causes of ineligibility applied to the following officials: